jayanthkoushik/shplot-old/docs/shplot.md

-`ShPlot` represents a single figure, optionally associated with a `shplot` built-in profile (`shplot.profiles.builtin.SH_BUILTIN_PROFILES`).
+`ShPlot` represents a single figure, optionally associated with a `shplot` built-in profile ([SH_BUILTIN_PROFILES][shplot.profiles.builtin.SH_BUILTIN_PROFILES]).

+`ShPlot` inherits from `Corgy`, which provides a “dataclass” like interface.
 Public attributes are exposed as properties, and can also be set during initialization as keyword only arguments.
 All attributes are optional; refer to their descriptions for details.
+Refer to the [Corgy docs][corgy.Corgy] for details on the interface.

 ### Examples